saichandglobal/ssss/.gitlab/issue_templates/oncall_onboarding.md

 - [ ] When you're ready, add yourself to the [EOC Shadow PD Schedule](https://gitlab.pagerduty.com/schedules#PZEBYO0).
 - [ ] Checkout an example Alert in `#production`, Explore the `Runbook`, `Dashboard`, the discription and the related `Prometheus graph` by clicking `show more`.
 Note that any of these links could be outdated, so proceed your evaluation with caution.
 - [ ] Understand when an Incident Review is required by viewing [The Incident Review Handbook](https://about.gitlab.com/handbook/engineering/infrastructure/incident-review/#incident-review).
+- [ ] Checkout Scenario 3 Youtube recording in [this Firedrill doc](https://docs.google.com/document/d/1uZHz1w3NC6yhSPpuWiUftoz2pIaMtnXhKGvn4O3Fe1U/edit#heading=h.o4psext022tb) to give you an idea of the k8s-related issues you might encounter in gitlab.com.

 ### Security